workos/workos-go/README.md

 ## Using With HTTP Request

 When creating an Audit Log event that was triggered as a result of an HTTP request you can use the `NewEventWithHTTP` function to automatically populate the event with helpful information about the request.
-The request's IP address, user agent, request ID, and request URL will all automatically be added to the event for you.
+The request's IP address, user agent, request ID, HTTP method, and request URL will all automatically be added to the event for you.

 ```go
 http.HandleFunc("/login", func(w http.ResponseWriter, req *http.Request) {